cloudmesh/client/docs/source/installation.rst

    git clone https://github.com/cloudmesh/client.git
    cd client
    # make sure you have a virtualenv configured and activated
+   # chose your branch and do either
    python setup.py install

 We have two branches in the code.
-THe `master` branch and the `dev` branch.
+The `master` branch and the `dev` branch.

 The master branch provides a snapshot of the code that should work and has passed the unit tests.
 If you have issues, please send us mail.